j-faria/iCCF/docs/basic_usage.md

 i.pipeline_RV  # 40.2321199262624
 ```

-{: .note }
+!!! info "Note"
-> The pipeline value is stored in the header with full 64-bit precision!
+    <br> The pipeline value is stored in the header with full 64-bit precision!